digital-ai/release-integration-sdk-workshop/part-1/lab-1-run-hello-world.md

     docker restart dev-environment-digitalai-release-1

-When the Release server has restarted, refresh the UI by pressing Reload in the browser.
+When the Release server has restarted, also **refresh the UI** by pressing Reload in the browser.

 💡 **Note:** We are currently working on a feature that makes it possible to install plugins without needing to restart the Release server.
 Stay tuned!